-One point to note: if you stop paying the annual maintenance fee you are also prevented from amending your Dynamics 365 Business Central licence, i.e. adding more users.
+If you stop paying the annual maintenance fee you are also prevented from amending your Dynamics 365 Business Central licence, i.e. adding more designers, more users or objects.

-After getting your Dynamics 365 Business Central licence, the last thing that may influence which route you take is where to host your system.
-Both options can be deployed on-premise, in your Private Cloud or on a Managed Service (such as the one we offer), but the subscription route offers one more option – Microsoft’s SaaS.
+Another aspect to consider when choosing your Dynamics 365 Business Central licence is where you plan to host your system.
+Both subscription and perpetual licences can be deployed on-premise, in your Private Cloud or on a Managed Service (such as the one we offer), but the subscription route offers one more option – Microsoft’s SaaS.

 (P.S.
 If you’re not interested in moving to Dynamics 365 Business Central, but want to get the most out of your Dynamics NAV, why not take our free Dynamics NAV Health Check?
 We’ll get to the root of any issues and help you to optimise your platform).

-If you are on Services Provider License Agreement (SPLA) or one of the older subscription style models, then it’s straightforward.
-When you are ready to upgrade, you stop one and start a new Dynamics 365 Business Central subscription, there are no incentives other than the subscription being cheaper than the older models.
+If you are currently on a subscription model, then it’s straightforward.
+When you are ready to upgrade, you stop paying your old subscription and start a new Dynamics 365 Business Central subscription to gain access to the latest version of the software.

-For those customers who have a concurrent licence then you have two options when upgrading to Dynamics 365 Business Central licence:
+For those customers who have a perpetual licence then you have two options when upgrading to Dynamics 365 Business Central:

-Dynamics 365 Business Central can be purchased on two levels – Essentials and Premium (Premium simply gives an additional layer of functionality for manufacturing and service order management).
-For more on ERP pricing, check out our guide here.
-Please see the Dynamics 365 Business Central pricing below:
+Dynamics 365 Business Central can be purchased on two levels – Essentials or Premium (Premium simply gives an additional layer of functionality for manufacturing and service order management).
+As well as licensing costs, there are the costs associated with the partner you choose to consider - check out our guide for more on how to choose a partner.

-These users are those whose work requires use of the feature-rich business applications present in Dynamics 365 Business Central.
-Examples of full users are salespeople, customer service representatives, finance employees, controllers and supply chain managers.
-These users have also been referred to in the past as 'Pro' users or 'Power’ users.
+These users require access to the feature-rich business applications present in Dynamics 365 Business Central.
+Examples of Full Users are salespeople, customer service representatives, finance employees, financial controllers and supply chain managers.